scribe-public/sample-policies/docs/v2/rules/images/blocklist-build-scripts.md

 Verify no build scripts commands appear in block list.

+## Mitigation
+Prevents the execution of unauthorized or insecure build scripts during the image build process, reducing the risk of malicious command injection and ensuring a more secure supply chain.

 > Evidence for this rule **IS NOT** required by default but is recommended.

+## Description
+This rule inspects the SBOM (in CycloneDX JSON format) for each Layer component and specifically looks for a property named "CreatedBy".
+It then checks whether the value of this property contains any substrings specified in the 'blocklist' parameter.
+If a match is found, the rule generates a violation indicating that a disallowed build script command was used during the build process.

 ## Evidence Requirements